bphdc/ceramics-tracker/timeLog.md

 ### Wk9

 - spring break - just work on individual project for next checkpoint
-- probably spent 10-15 hrs on the project during this week
+- probably spent 15-20 hrs on the project during this spring break/Monday of week 9

 ### Wk10
 ### Wk11